-If you’re looking for an investment option that could give you the possibility of medium to long term returns on your money along with fund management expertise, an investment bond could be worth considering.
-These provide access to a mixture of funds, which are looked after by professional investment managers.
+An investment bond gives you the potential for medium- to long-term growth on your money, along with fund management expertise.
+You also get access to a mixture of funds, which are looked after by professional investment managers.
 Of course like any investment, their value can go down as well as up and you may not get back what you put in.

-Investment bonds are usually classed as a single‘life insurance’ policy because a portion of your ‘life insurance’ policy because a portion of your money can be paid out upon death, but they are really an investment product.
+Investment bonds are usually classed as a single‘life insurance’ policy because a portion of your ‘life insurance’ policy can be paid out upon death, but they are really an investment product.
 So if your need is solely for life insurance, you may wish to research other more tailored options.

 That said, you usually buy an investment bond from a life insurance company, or directly through a financial adviser.
 They will invest your premium on your behalf for potential capital growth, which should build up until you withdraw money from your policy.

-You can withdraw up to 5% per year of the amount invested without paying an immediate tax liability.
+You can withdraw up to 5% per year of the amount invested without paying any immediate tax.

 Some investment bonds may require a minimum investment term and apply charges for cashing in early.
-There may also be a minimum investment amount that may range from £1,000 upwards – but is typically set at £10,000.
+There may also be a minimum investment amount that may range typically between £5,000 and £10,000.

 Types of investment bonds

 Investment bonds mainly fall into two categories, onshore and offshore.
 The main difference is their tax treatment.
 In high-level terms, those onshore are subject to UK corporation tax, which is offset by your provider, while offshore bonds are issued from tax havens outside of the UK, for example the Isle of Man, Dublin, Luxembourg or the Channel Islands, where there is little or no tax charged on the funds.

 Offshore bonds may also offer a wider choice of funds.